Home / Population and society / Articles / How many homeless people are in the US? What does the data miss?

 Localities approach point-in-time counts differently.
 Many use a public places count, where volunteers and workers visit locations where homeless people are believed to congregate.
 Police officers are sometimes used to help identify survey locations or access potentially dangerous areas, such as abandoned buildings.
 However, police presence can also cause homeless individuals to be less forthcoming with information.

-Some localities take a service-based approach, counting use of food pantries, soup kitchens, and social service agencies, and other non-shelter services.
+Some localities take a service-based approach, counting use of food pantries, soup kitchens, social service agencies, and other non-shelter services.
 However, this requires significant screening to make sure only homeless individuals are counted.
 It also misses people who never use these services.

 Sheltered homeless individuals are easier to track because they more consistently interact with government resources.
 The Homeless Management Information Systems track characteristics of people using homeless services such as emergency shelters and transitional housing.
 Some localities also supplement this data with surveys.